 What is there to do once I get there?

 We welcome you to head inside to the terminal, where you'll find a gift shop, restrooms, food court, and bar.
-Each terminal features a mini golf course, as well as playground area for kids.
+Each terminal features a playground area for kids and there is a mini golf area at the Cape May terminal as well.
 There's plenty of grass to walk pets, and there are great views of the Delaware Bay from either terminal.
 In addition to that, our outdoor On the Rocks restaurants are open seasonally from May through October.

 Can I leave my car in the ferry parking lot overnight?

 Yes, we just ask that you register your license plate number with the folks at the Ticket Counter in the terminal, or with the police after hours in the police building in either Cape May or Lewes.
 There is no charge for this service, all parking at the Ferry terminals is free.

 Can you describe the foot passenger boarding process?